Net Neutrality in the United States is about to disappear as the FCC seeks to roll back rules governing ISPs from 2015.

 Potentially even more concerning are the problems created by allowing ISPs to influence what information and content customers can consume.
 This could lead to a situation where instead of being able to get news from all websites, information is limited to just sites that are able to pay the most to ISPs.
 For democracy to thrive, information must flow freely, and without net neutrality, this core principle is compromised.

-We built Proton VPN to partially address this problem.
+We built Proton VPN (new window)to partially address this problem.
 Just like Proton Mail, Proton VPN is built with privacy in its architecture and is designed to make it impossible for your ISP to track what sites you are visiting, or restrict access to certain sites.
 However, we shouldn’t be in a world where a VPN service is required to access the full Internet.

 What can you do about it?

 Today, over hundreds of tech companies worldwide are coming together to prevent this unwanted scenario from unfolding.
 Other companies participating in the Internet Day of Action with us include Amazon, Netflix, Reddit, Twitter, Spotify, Github, and many others.
-If you are an American citizen, you can express your disapproval to the FCC and your elected representatives through the official protest website at Battle For the Net.
+If you are an American citizen, you can express your disapproval to the FCC and your elected representatives through the official protest website at Battle For the Net(new window).

 You can get a free secure email account from Proton Mail here.